 Summary : Spitsbergen is the largest island in Norway’s Svalbard archipelago.
-Spend 13 days making a complete circuit of Spitsbergen with visits to outer lying islands as well.
-The islands of the archipelago are varied, so this is the voyage to choose if you want the complete Svalbard experience.
-Observe scores of nesting seabirds, lazy walrus lolling on the shores, and of course, the iconic polar bear, prowling the ice edge.
+Attempt a circumnavigation of Spitsbergen with visits to outer lying islands as well.
+The islands of the archipelago are varied, so this is the voyage to choose if you want the complete experience.
+Observe scores of nesting seabirds, lazy walrus lolling on the shores, and of course, the iconic polar bear, roaming the ice edge.
 Spitsbergen also boasts a remarkably diverse landscape, offering the chance to explore everything from jagged mountain peaks to sweeping polar deserts.
+Whales and seabirds will also entertain you during the sailing portions of the expedition, and you may catch a sighting of reindeer or fox when taking Zodiac excursions to shore.
 Tour the magnificent scenery on Zodiac excursions and by foot or with an incredible, optional kayaking experience.

 Board the expedition ship in Longyearbyen, the island’s largest settlement.
 Enjoy views of the island’s rugged, glacier-topped mountains, rising majestically from icy Arctic waters.